ahadas/ahadas.github.io/_drafts/2018-8-7-about-mucommander.md

 The implementation of a pluggable machnism for muCommander [was already discussed in the past](https://groups.google.com/d/msg/mucommander-dev/-IfxXALXo4U/CJKrhA6A1aYJ).
 A natural infrastructure to use for this would be OSGI.

 ## Promoting the project
 With an up-to-date "mission statement" and a pluggable mechanism available, we should then promote the project.
-There are several ways to do this:
+There are several ways to do this, like:

 * Presenting in a conference, such as FOSDEM or DevConf.cz.
 * Writing an article to a known website, such as [opensource.com](https://opensource.com).